ConcurrentHashMap/my-little-propra/README.md

 - Drawing bitmaps and refreshing views
 - Using only 24MB of memory: `java.lang.OutOfMemoryError: bitmap size exceeds VM budget`

 I'm afraid, the server is no longer online and the implementation is unknown, so this code isn't very useful any more.
-As there are some parts containing proprietary images, sounds and strings, only the `src` folder is published here to avoid any license violations.
+As there were many parts containing proprietary images, there are no screenshots available.
+In addition, I've stripped away all the view definitions and custom strings, so only the `src` folder is published here to avoid any license violations. **So please, don't expect this to be working, it simply does not work any more!**